 Imagine you helping your client move from his current, out-dated IT system to a new state-of-the-art system.
 For the cut-over period, there are two challenging tasks which must be closely coordinated: Launching the new system and shutting down the old system.

-First task: Get new system up and running
+Second task: Get new system up and running

 Comment: This is also a start-to-finish relationship: You can only deactivate the old system once the new solution has been enabled and users can work with it.